 Lawrence said “I struggled myself on two occasions trying to reach the kite and broke two 6m poles in the process.
 I dubbed the job: Mission ‘impossible’.
 However, when driving along Yarra Bend Road I saw the Melbourne Polytechnic students using ropes to go up VERY high trees and thought they might be able to help.
 I spoke to (teacher) Joe who was very helpful and we arranged to meet with climbers Eddie and Tom”.

-Students Eddie and Tom, who are studying their Diploma of Arboriculture AHC50516 safely scaled the gum trees with guidance from teacher Joseph Kellet who oversaw them through this difficult and hair-raising feat of arboreal ninja-style climbing.
+Students Eddie and Tom, who are studying their Diploma of Arboriculture AHC50520 safely scaled the gum trees with guidance from teacher Joseph Kellet who oversaw them through this difficult and hair-raising feat of arboreal ninja-style climbing.

 Flying Foxes on the protected list

-Our fury flying friends have had a rough ride over the last couple of years.
+Our furry flying friends have had a rough ride over the last couple of years.
 In just the last century, flying foxes and fruit bat numbers have gone from millions down to less than 350,000 Australia wide.
 In Melbourne’s Yarra Bend Park, the colony sits at about 30,000 at its peak in summer.
 They have fallen victim to urban sprawl, changing climate and human interference, and are at a very real risk of being extinct by the year 2050.

 Baby bats (called ‘pups’) often fall from the grip of their mothers and end up in perilous situations.
 The latest orphan, found shivering and cold on the ground, has affectionately been called Eddie after one of the students that removed the kite hazard.